balchua/consistent-hash-demo/README.md

 # Consistent Hash load balancer

 This project is a sample proof of concept on using consistent hash as a load balancer.
+This uses the awesome  projects from [consistent-hash from buraksezer/consistent](https://github.com/buraksezer/consistent) and [gofiber](https://gofiber.io/) to serve endpoints.

 ## Excellent articles / videos about consistent hashing